lllaszlo/Probono/README.md

 # Probono

+First of all you should align the wedriver in the @BeforeClass section --> "d:\\Repositories\\chromedriver.exe"

 Each test annotation is a different combination of inputs.
 You can easily create such a test by using the FillInput funcions:

  - kompetenciak: range of parameter is from 1 to 33.
 Each number means a different type of competence, see below:
 	1	Az alkotmányjog és az államtan közszolgálati kompetenciái 2	A kormányzás hatékonyságának (feltételei, modelljei) közszolgálati kompetenciái